-The Human Resources and Compensation Committee reviews overall compensation policies and makes recommendations to the Board of Directors on compensation issues regarding the NEOs.
-To ensure that the Corporation provides competitive compensation, the Committee reviews information from external compensation advisors and the compensation practices of the Corporation's peers.
+The HRCC reviews overall compensation policies and makes recommendations to the Board of Directors on compensation issues regarding the Corporation's executive officers, including the NEOs.
+To ensure that the Corporation provides competitive compensation, the HRCC reviews information from external compensation advisors and the compensation practices of the Corporation's peers.
 Incentive packages and compensation in general are based on prevailing market practice, subject to the Corporation's performance.

-The Corporation is only now entering the beginning of an industry upcycle following a prolonged downturn in which its revenues and workforce were more than halved from their peak in 2012.
+We believe the Corporation is in the early stage of an industry upcycle following a prolonged downturn in which its revenues and workforce were more than halved from their peak in 2012.
 Such dramatic industry swings present quickly evolving and dynamic circumstances for our management team to respond to in any given year.
-As such, while an executive's stated key performance indicators are central to determinations regarding their compensation, this unique context requires the Board's Human Resources and Compensation Committee to have a certain degree of flexibility and discretion to account for particular scenarios in a given year.
-In this respect, the evolving circumstances may require certain performance criteria to be assigned different weights at the time that annual executive compensation is assessed and finalized to best reflect the context.
+As such, while an executive's approved key performance indicators are central to determinations regarding their compensation, this unique context has required the HRCC to have a certain degree of flexibility and discretion to account for particular scenarios in a given year.